 "They lied because they knew they committed a crime," Bernstein said.
 "They lied because they knew police officers were not allowed to shoot first and ask questions later."

 Faulcon, Sgts.
 Robert Gisevius and Kenneth Bowen and Officer Anthony Villavaso are charged in the shootings, which killed 17-year-old James Brissette and 40-year-old Ronald Madison, who was severely mentally disabled.
 Retired Sgts.
 Arthur Kaufman and Gerard Dugue are charged in the alleged cover-up, but Dugue will be tried separately from the other five who were indicted last year on federal civil rights charges.

 Five other former officers already have pleaded guilty to participating in a cover-up to make the shootings appear justified.
 They are cooperating with the government and are expected to testify during the trial, which could last up to eight weeks.

-On the morning of the shootings, officers piled into a rental truck and drove to the bridge after hearing a radio call that other officers had taken fire.
+The shootings broke out on the morning of Sept.
+4, 2005, less than a week after the storm's landfall.
+A group of police officers working out of a makeshift station piled into a Budget rental truck and drove to the bridge after hearing a radio call that other officers had taken fire.

 "Jose clenched his stomach, and he reminded himself to breathe.
 And then Jose began to pray," Bernstein said.

 Holmes survived, but Brissette died on the east side of the bridge.
-On the west side, Faulcon allegedly shot Madison in the back with a shotgun as he and his brother, Lance Madison, were fleeing from the gunfire.
+On the west side, Faulcon allegedly shot Madison in the back with a shotgun as he and his brother, Lance Madison, were running away from the gunfire.
 Ronald Madison was lying on the ground when Bowen walked over and asked a fellow officer, "Is that one of them?" before he repeatedly stomped on the dying man, Bernstein said.